janelia-flyem/dvid/README.md

 to transferring versioned data between DVID servers.
 We hope to leverage the significant experience in crafting workflows and management tools for distributed, versioned operations.

-It has been designed foremost as a malleable system with exchangeable components:
+DVID has been designed foremost as a malleable system with exchangeable components:

 * Data type packages -- allow easy addition of new data and access patterns.
 * Storage engines -- allow tradeoffs in access speed, data size, and concurrency.